eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/20_accounts/index.md

 ![Delegated account ownership](images/delegated_account_ownership.png)

-You can add custom permissions underneath `active` which allows you to limit that permission’s access to only a specific contract’s action (callable function).
-That permission will then only ever be able to interact with the contract action you specified.
+You can add custom permissions under `active` which allow you to limit that permission’s access to only a specific contract’s action (callable function).
+That permission will only be able to interact with the contract action you specified.

-This means you are able to create granular access permissions across accounts and have hierarchical ownership and usage of them.
+Therefore you are able to create granular access permissions across accounts and have hierarchical ownership and usage of them.

 ![Custom permissions](images/custom_permissions.png)

-Most importantly, the permission system has built-in support for multi-signature transactions (transactions that require multiple parties to sign them).
+The permission system has built-in support for multi-signature transactions (transactions that require multiple parties to sign them).
 Every linked account or key associated with a permission has a **weight** assigned to it, and the permission itself has a **threshold**.

-As you can see in the example below, `bob` alone does not have enough power to sign using the `active` permission.
-He needs either `charlie` or `jenny` to co-sign with him for any transaction that `alice@active` makes.
-On the other hand, `charlie` and `jenny` cannot sign a transaction alone, they need `bob`.
+In the example below, `bob` alone does not have enough power to sign using the `active` permission.
+He needs either `charlie` or `jenny` to co-sign with him for any transaction that `alice@active` makes. `charlie` and `jenny` cannot sign a transaction alone, they need `bob`.

 ![Weights and thresholds](images/weights_and_thresholds.png)